Duke of Edinburgh

 Here at Ruislip High School, we are proud to offer our students the chance to participate in the Duke of Edinburgh Award scheme.

 The Duke of Edinburgh Award has three levels: Bronze, Silver and Gold.
-Achieving an Award will give students skills and confidence.
+Achieving an Award will give students a variety of life skills, as well as boosting their confidence.
 Through the volunteering elements of the scheme they will also make a difference to other people’s lives and our local community, be fitter and healthier, make new friends and have memories to last them a lifetime.